 “Only research organizations, study groups, conservation groups, schools and bird and wildlife societies shall be permitted use of the property, and then only for the purposes of bona fide study and research in flora, fauna and geology.”

 Wildcat Mountain Natural Area was closed to public visitation in 2017.
-After discussions with the family that generously donated the property to the Conservancy, we agreed that the current level of use was inconsistent with the terms of the donation.
+After discussions with the family that generously donated the property to TNC, we agreed that the current level of use was inconsistent with the terms of the donation.